What's NECXT in Healthcare: Digital Trends to Watch

 Consequently, telemedicine saves time and money, as follow-ups and routine care can be done online.
 Despite seeing their doctors less, patients are often receiving better quality healthcare because healthcare professionals don’t only rely on the symptom descriptions from the patients.
 In turn, this reduces the number of readmissions.

 The benefits of telemedicine would not be the same without mobile apps.
 They are the necessary accessories to specialized sensors and devices that streamline the patient-doctor interaction.
-In 2018 alone, the market for mobile health apps grew by 18.7%.
+Just last year, the market for mobile health apps grew by 18.7%.
 The apps also save patients money.

 Many apps offer more affordable consultationswith general practitioners, psychiatrists, or psychologists that in-person appointments and several allow you to get your doctor’s note, prescription, and treatment plans directly in the app.